mdvorak/argo-application-operator/README.md

 ## Description

 During standard operation, operator watches all namespaces in a cluster for objects `Application.ops.csas.cz`.
-They share `spec.source` configuration, which is copied 1-1 to target namespace into `Application.argocd.io` objects.
-It handles properly setting of AppProject, destination namespace etc.
+They share `spec.source` configuration, which is copied to a target namespace into `Application.argocd.io` objects.
+It handles properly setting of a project, destination etc.

 For example, following object created in namespace `foo`
 ```yaml